TSO-AG/OpenFrontend.Framework/site/content/content/video.md

 toc: true
 ---

-## How it Works
+## How it works

-The `controls` attribute adds audio controls, like play, pause, and volume.
+The `controls` attribute adds video controls, like play, pause, and volume.

-The `<source>` element allows you to specify alternative audio files which the browser may choose from.
+The `<source>` element allows you to specify alternative video files from which the browser may choose.
 The browser will use the first recognized format.

 ## Examples

-### The HTML <audio> Element
+### Local video

 The HTML `<video>` element is used to show a video on a web page.